 Again, it’s best to try ground star anise seeds in place of cumin for Indian, Chinese, and Middle Eastern cuisine.
 The gound gives more of a precision flavor, while using them whole creates a more aromatic experience over a flavorful one.
 You can replace 1 teaspoon of ground cumin with a half teaspoon of ground star anise.
 If you’re replacing cumin seeds, use 3 or 4 intact star anise seeds to replace a teaspoon’s worth.

-There are different blends of curry powder that may make for a nice cumin replacement.
+There are different blends of curry powder that may make for an excellent cumin replacement.
 Depending on the type of curry powder you have, it usually features a blend of other spices that include coriander, ginger, cinnamon, turmeric, mustard seed, fenugreek seed, and black pepper.
-These exotic flavors will certainly add their own twist to your dish when using as substitution cumin, though the dish you’re making may not be a match for this one.
+These exotic flavors will undoubtedly add their own twist to your dish when used as substitution cumin, though the dish you’re making may not be a match for this one.
 Filled with earthy spices, you’ll add the depth you’re missing when you are out of cumin.

 How to use curry powder as a cumin alternative spice:

 Curry powder is a good cumin substitute in soups, sauces, and marinades.
 If you need to replace cumin seeds, curry powder is not the best option from this list.
-For those sauces and such, you can replace one teaspoon of cumin powder with a half teaspoon of curry powder.
+You can replace one teaspoon of cumin powder with a half teaspoon of curry powder for the sauces and such.
 Be sure to taste it before serving to make sure it is to your liking!

 Do you have taco seasoning?
 Then you can use it as a substitute for cumin powder!
 This Mexican must-have can be found in most kitchens though it is easy to make yourself.
 All it takes is a blend of chili powder, cayenne pepper, smoked paprika, ground coriander, garlic powder, ground cumin, and salt.